Sede vacante: Vacancy of the Holy See

 The interregnum is highlighted by the funeral Mass of the deceased pope and the general congregations of the College of Cardinals for determining the particulars of the election, and finally culminating in the papal conclave to elect a successor.
 Once a new pope has been elected, and ordained bishop if necessary, the sede vacante period ends, even before the papal inauguration.

 Cardinals present in Rome may wait a maximum of fifteen days after the start of the vacancy before they hold the conclave to elect the new pope, although this period may be extended by five days by a vote of the college.
-After twenty days have elapsed, they must hold the conclave, even if some cardinals are not present.
-The period from the death of the pope to the start of the conclave was often shorter but, after Cardinal William O'Connell arrived too late for two conclaves in a row, Pope Pius XI extended the time limit.
+After twenty days have passed, they must hold the conclave, even if some cardinals are not present.
+The period from the death of the pope to the start of the conclave was often shorter, but after Cardinal William O'Connell arrived too late for two conclaves in a row, Pope Pius XI extended the time limit.
 With the next conclave in 1939, cardinals began to travel by air.
 Days before his resignation in February 2013, Pope Benedict XVI amended the rules to allow the cardinals to begin the conclave sooner if all voting cardinals are present.
-Historically, sede vacante periods have often been quite lengthy, lasting many months, or even years, due to deadlocked conclaves.
+Sede vacante periods may be months or years long due to deadlocked conclaves, but are less than a month long most of the time.

 The longest period without a pope in the last 250 years was the approximately half-year from the death in prison of Pius VI in 1799 and the election of Pius VII in Venice in 1800.